 Racine is a larger medium-sized city located in the state of Wisconsin.
 With a population of 76,760 people and 18 constituent neighborhoods, Racine is the fifth largest community in Wisconsin.

-Racine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Racine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Racine is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Racine who work in office and administrative support (11.50%), sales jobs (9.06%), and food service (8.35%).

 The per capita income in Racine in 2018 was $22,808, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $91,232 for a family of four.
 However, Racine contains both very wealthy and poor people as well.